brendancarr/floating-buttons/readme.txt

 14. Change Background Color
 15. Buttons Sorting with Drag & Drop functionality
 16. Remove Buttons
+17. Choose what parent button the sub button shows on

 == Installation ==

 1. Just log into your WordPress admin dashboard
 2. Visit Dashboard > Sidebar > Plugins > Add New
-3. Search for “Floating Action Button”
+3. Search for “Floating Buttons”
-4. Install and Activate the “Floating Action Button” plugin
+4. Install and Activate the “Floating Buttons” plugin
-5. Visit Dashboard > Sidebar > FAB Settings
+5. Visit Dashboard > Sidebar > Floating Buttons
 6. Activate the Floating Action Button to display on front-end
 7. Customize the Position, Icon and Color of Main Button
 8. Add Sub Buttons according to your requirements